TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 will probably have different reconciliations depending on the `accountedFor` address.
 Consider a simple transfer of ETH from one address to another.
 Obviously, the sender's and the recipient's reconciliations will differ (in opposite proportion to each other).
-The `accountedFor` address is always present as the `assetAddress` in the first reconciliation of the statements array.
+The `accountedFor` address is always present as the `asset` in the first reconciliation of the statements array.

 The following commands produce and manage Statements: